 Where the design community meets.

-laurenholliday.com Joined almost 4 years ago
+laurenholliday.com Joined about 4 years ago

 I'm interested in trying Webflow.
 I'm not sure if this counts.
 I always design/build websites in WP.
 What does everyone think about Webflow compared to WP?
 Think it's the "next thing?"